neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 ================

-Most of the directories and files must be readable and writable for the user you're running FLOW3 with.
+Most of the directories and files must be readable and writable for the user you're running TYPO3 Flow with.
 This user will usually be the same one running your web server (``httpd``, ``www`` or ``_www`` on most Unix based systems).
-However it can and usually will happen that FLOW3 is launched from the command line by a different user.
+However it can and usually will happen that TYPO3 Flow is launched from the command line by a different user.
 Therefore it is important that both, the web server user and the command line user are members of a common group and the file permissions are set accordingly.

 We recommend setting ownership of directories and files to the web server's group.
-All users who also need to launch FLOW3 must also be added this group.
+All users who also need to launch TYPO3 Flow must also be added this group.
-But don't worry, this is simply done by changing to the FLOW3 base directory and calling the following command (this command must be called as super user):
+But don't worry, this is simply done by changing to the TYPO3 Flow base directory and calling the following command (this command must be called as super user):

 .. code-block:: none

-	sudo ./flow3 core:setfilepermissions john www-data www-data
+	sudo ./flow core:setfilepermissions john www-data www-data

 .. note::